DevRyJa/Playlist-Subscriber-Youtube/README.md

 Adds a "Subscribe" button to every Youtube playlist page.
 Once you subscribe to a playlist, you'll receive recently added videos to your subscription box.
 This means you can keep track of your favorite series' from a channel without being bombarded with unwanted uploads.

 <h1>Installation</h1>
-The extension is available on the <a href = "https://chrome.google.com/webstore/detail/playlist-subscriber-for-y/hfodjopaffebgnlmlbmambdfcjbjbjgm">Chrome Webstore</a>.
+This extension is available on the <a href = "https://chrome.google.com/webstore/detail/playlist-subscriber-for-y/hfodjopaffebgnlmlbmambdfcjbjbjgm">Chrome Webstore</a>.